Adolis García: St. Louis Cardinals

 García defected from Cuba in 2016.
 He signed with the St. Louis Cardinals in February 2017, receiving a non-roster invitation to spring training.
-He spent 2017 with both the Springfield Cardinals of the Class AA Texas League and the Memphis Redbirds of the Class AAA Pacific Coast League, posting a combined .290 batting average with 15 home runs and 65 runs batted in (RBIs) between both clubs.
+He spent 2017 with both the Springfield Cardinals of the Double-A Texas League and the Memphis Redbirds of the Triple-A Pacific Coast League, posting a combined .290 batting average with 15 home runs and 65 runs batted in (RBI) between both affiliates.